Mary is a mother who loves using crafty, DIY techniques to create fun Halloween costumes!

 With Halloween just around the corner, I thought now might be a good time to share some of the inexpensive and fun costume ideas I have used for my children in the past.
-The one you see below was an octopus that Abby and I made out of an old hoodie for a DIY costume contests.
+The one you see below was an octopus that my daughter Abby and I made out of an old hoodie for a DIY costume contests.
 This was such a neat and innovative dress-up costume to make and people couldn't stop talking about it.
 We first seen this idea in a magazine and decided to add our own personal touch to it.
 I did all the cutting, and she did the placing of the eyeballs and suction cups.
-We was going to paint her face red to match the hoodie, which would have made her blend in with the colors in her costume, but she has super sensitive skin, so we didn't want to take any chances of her breaking out.
+We was going to paint her face red to match the hoodie, which would have made her blend in with the colors in her costume.
+Ms. Abby has super sensitive skin though, so we didn't want to take any chances of her breaking out.
 But if your child can handle the face paint for this look, it really goes well with the costume and brings the whole look together.
 You can also use glitter body spray and spray it from head to toe in this costume to give it a little bit of sparkle.
 I would imagine a white hoodie would give you more room to play around with colors and different designs.

 - 1 good sharp pair of scissors, the fabric is kind of thick.